 - Express Entry-linked PNPs that require or give priority to candidates with a Canadian job offer

-As a senior partner at the immigration law firm Campbell Cohen, David has more than 40 years’ experience helping clients immigrate to Canada.
+David Cohen is a senior partner at the immigration law firm Campbell Cohen.
+He has more than 40 years’ experience helping clients immigrate to Canada.
 We invite you to learn more about his credentials on his company’s website, CanadaVisa.

 Current or potential Express Entry candidates who are looking to obtain high ranking scores and get on the fast-track to Canadian permanent residence may want to consider their PNP options.
-In 2017, 13,528 Express Entry candidates were admitted to Canada as permanent residents through provincial nominee programs.
+In 2017, 13,528 Express Entry candidates became permanent residents in Canada through provincial nominee programs.

 The Government of Canada will increase the number of immigrants it plans on admitting in 2018, 2019, and 2020 through PNPs.

-PNPs vary significantly in terms of requirements, availability, and application process, and are linked to the individual needs of the participating province or territory.
+PNPs vary significantly in terms of requirements, availability, and application process.
+They are linked to the individual needs of the participating province or territory.

-Proactive preparation paired with an open mind in terms of where you’re willing to reside in Canada can increase your likelihood of obtaining a nomination from a Canadian province and an Invitation to Apply (ITA) for Canadian permanent residence.
+It’s important to have an open mind in terms of where you’re willing to reside in Canada.
+This can increase your likelihood of obtaining a nomination, as well as an Invitation to Apply (ITA) for Canadian permanent residence.

 No Job Offer?
 No Problem.